gumaerc-testorg/20.109-spring-2010/content/pages/assignments/module-1-assignments-journal-club.md

 Once you have decided on a paper for your presentation, please "reserve" it by signing up on the class list.
 If you would like to discuss a paper not on the list below, please email it to the instructor’s email list with a brief description.

-As you prepare your talk be sure to follow the class [guidelines for oral presentations]({{< baseurl >}}/pages/assignments/guidelines-for-oral-presentations) in this class.
+As you prepare your talk be sure to follow the class {{% resource_link c054e983-55c4-7571-51ab-8f1efea6beb0 "guidelines for oral presentations" %}} in this class.

 Day 6 presentations will begin after lab work is finished.
 The entire class session on Day 8 will be devoted to presentations.